welainom/BlueStamp-Engineering-William-Liu/index.md

 This is my app on MIT app inventor, and the code blocks that go with it.
 The code block at the top allow the user to choose a bluetooth device, and connect to it.
 When the buttons are pressed, they send a character to the bluetooth connection.
 For example, Button 1 is the forward button, so if that is pressed, an "F" will be sent to the Pi, and the robot will move forward.
 See this video for reference: <a href="https://www.youtube.com/watch?v=vn5UicsOT3Q&t=767s"> <ins>Link</ins> </a>

+**Challenges:**
+Originally, instead of the five movement buttons, I wanted to let the user move the robot using a joystick.
+However, after doing some research, I felt that it was too difficult to create on a simple app maker like MIT App Inventor, so I just opted to make the movement buttons.
+Additionally, connecting the HC-05 to my phone proved to be a bigger challenge than expected.
+It would not pair effectively until I forgot the device and re-paired it.

+**What's Next:**
+After this, I plan to add a second modification to my project, but I have not decided what to add yet.

 ![Headstone Image](finalschematic.png)
-This is the final schematic, including the bluetooth modification.
+*wire the remaining two ultrasonic sensors similarly This is the final schematic, including the bluetooth modification.

 # Third Milestone: